Sapient-Predictive-Analytics/Data-Driven_Catalyst/Using_AI.md

 Additionally, traditional LLMs can be expensive to deploy and maintain due to high infrastructure costs, making them less accessible for smaller organizations or individual developers.

-LangChain overcomes these issues by integrating with various external data sources, enabling real-time data access, and offering a more cost-effective and flexible solution, making it a superior choice for advanced AI applications**.**
+LangChain overcomes these issues by integrating with various external data sources, enabling real-time data access, and offering a more cost-effective and flexible solution, making it a superior choice for advanced AI applications.